-Wearing a mask in a supermarket in the United States or in Britain, one may receive uneasy glances from fellow shoppers.
+Before Covid, wearing a mask in a supermarket in the United States or in Britain might have earned uneasy glances from fellow shoppers.
 Are you sick, or is there something you’re trying to hide?
-But that is all changing.
+Now, that is all changing.
 With the America’s CDC now recommending wearing some sort of face covering, a phenomenon previously perceived as distinctly from Asia is making its way into the cultural norms of the West.

 Mask wearing is nothing new in America, though.
 Looking at a snippit (“Must Wear Masks,” below) from a San Francisco newspaper during the 1918 Spanish Flu, we see proof the mask-wearing was not only normalized but outright mandated.
 Not wearing a mask could incur a steep fine ($85 to $1,700 in today’s money) or even imprisonment!
 Perhaps the aversion to wearing masks in the U.S. comes from American memory culture, where a fear of contracting Spanish flu in the early 1900’s prompted universal mask-wearing.
 Masks could be dredging up painful memories, without people consciously realizing it.
 Or perhaps it stems from a “Land of the Free” mentality, where feeling averse to government guidance provides a premise for people to disallow such a behavioral change from entering their personal lives.
 There are several theories.